How could 5G affect flights?

 However, it also announced in December that flights that rely on a radio altimeter might need to be rescheduled if there was a risk of 5G interference, effectively pitting the mobile networks against the airline industry.

-On 17 January the aviation body announced that it has cleared two kinds of radio altimeter used by US aircraft, meaning that around 45 per cent of commercial aircraft based in the country now have clearance for low-visibility landings at airports close to 5G transmitters.
+On 19 January the aviation body announced that it has cleared several kinds of radio altimeter used by US aircraft, meaning that around 62 per cent of US commercial aircraft now have clearance for low-visibility landings at airports close to 5G transmitters.

-The new approvals “open runways at as many as 48 of the 88 airports most directly affected by 5G C-band interference”, said the FAA.

 However “even with these new approvals, flights at some airports may still be affected,” they confirmed.